S-Solomon/App-Modern/README.md

 ## Improvements
-I probably hard coded some things like the title and subtitle, i could have easily made them into a component.
+I hard coded some things like the title and subtitle, i could have easily made them into a component because it is repeated throught the page.
 I also could have written more tests for the other components.